 To start, it’s helpful to know that buckles and strap designs do not vary greatly between brands.
 The buckle systems on most downhill ski boots follow a similar methodology: two buckles across the foot, one just above the ankle, and another along the shin.
 Look for buckles made mostly with aluminum for greater durability (plastic is cheaper but a bit more prone to breaking, especially in very cold temperatures).
 Some boots try and cut some weight by removing the buckle at the ankle, but for downhill purposes when total boot weight isn’t as important, we find it well worth having the more supportive four-aluminum-buckle design.

-The strap at the top of the boot near the cuff is another important piece of the design.
+Another important piece of the design is the strap at the top of the boot near the cuff.
 Sometimes referred to as the "power strap," it keeps that top portion nicely locked into place to help bring out the full performance potential of your boots.
-Four buckles as well as a quality power strap help in dial in the fit with macro and micro adjustments, which makes accommodating a variety of leg shapes and sizes that much easier.
+Four buckles, as well as a quality power strap, help dial in your fit with macro and micro adjustments, which makes accommodating a variety of leg shapes and sizes that much easier.

-Boa dials offer the ultimate in fit customization and are becoming common on outdoor footwear of all types.
-The concept is fairly simple: A thin cable is routed throughout the boot, and twisting the dial (note: Some designs boast two dials, including the Apex Blanca VS above) adjusts the tension of the cable in small increments to achieve a snug and even all-around fit.
-At the end of the day, simply pull out the dial to release the tension.
-The Boa system’s primary advantage is that it allows you to achieve a noticeably more precise fit than traditional laces or buckles.
+BOA dials offer ultimate fit customization and are becoming common on outdoor footwear of all types.
+The concept is fairly simple: A thin cable is routed throughout the boot, and twisting the dial adjusts the tension of the cable in small increments to achieve a snug and even all-around fit (note that some designs boast two dials).
+When you're done, simply pull out the dial to release the tension.
+The BOA system’s primary advantage is that it allows you to achieve a noticeably more precise fit than traditional buckles.
 It’s also a clean design that keeps bulk to a minimum, which may or may not be a factor depending on your intended use(s).
-K2 and Vans were early adopters of the technology, but today, you’ll find Boa dials on footwear designed for cycling, golf, mountaineering, hiking, snowboarding, and even skiing as of late.
+K2 and Vans were early adopters of the technology, but today, you’ll find BOA dials on footwear designed for cycling, golf, mountaineering, hiking, snowboarding, and, of course, skiing.

-All that said, Boa dials are not without fault.
-First, Boa-equipped models generally costs more than comparable designs without the tech—K2’s Anthem 105 Boa, for example, costs $100 more than the standard, four-buckle Anthem 105 above.
-Second, the Boa system comprises more moving parts than standard laces or buckles, which translates to more potential failure points over time.
+All that said, BOA dials are not without fault.
+First, BOA-equipped models generally cost more than comparable designs without the tech—K2’s Anthem 105 BOA, for example, costs $100 more than the standard, four-buckle Anthem 105.
+Second, the BOA system comprises more moving parts than standard laces or buckles, which translates to more potential failure points over time.
 Depending on the design, a broken cable or dial could render your shoe or boot temporarily useless.
-The good news is that Boa offers free repair kits, and you can purchase spare parts relatively cheaply if you’re concerned about issues in the field.
-In our experience, Boa dials are highly reliable and great for maximizing fit customization, but whether or not the tech is worth the added cost—and potential time investment—is up to you.
+The good news is that BOA offers free repair kits, and you can purchase spare parts relatively cheaply if you’re concerned about issues in the field.
+In our experience, BOA dials are highly reliable and great for maximizing fit customization, but whether or not the tech is worth the added cost—and potential time investment—is up to you.

 Boot Soles